shippingfandom/Wyvern/notes/Reference.md

 | slice(s, i, j) | Get/set slice from *i* up to *j* |

 ### Maps
 A map is a set of values associated with unique keys.
 Create a map with curly braces; get or set a single value with square brackets.
 Keys and values may be any type.
-Manifested with **keyT\<valueT\>**
+Manifested with **keyT\<valueT\>**.
 ```rust
 let m: number<string> = {
 	1: "one",